grovejt/OrderService/readme.md

 An Order, once constructed, is immutable (no one should be able to change it).

-The Order object also needs to be Serializable as it will be distributed across multiple VM’s.
+The Order object also needs to be Serializable as it will be distributed across multiple VMâ€™s.

 It is critical that the method that returns the order-total returns accurately to the nearest penny.